NickvisionApps/Application/CONTRIBUTING.md

 This project contains all of the code used by all platforms of the app:
 - `controllers` => The objects used by UI views to receive and manipulate data from the models.
+- `events` => Arguments that are used by events throughout the application.
 - `helpers` => Useful objects and functions specific to the application that can be used by all platforms.
 - `models` => The data driven objects of the application (i.e. Configuration, Database, etc...).